Frequently Asked Questions

-Because of the tender nature of the material we cover, your daughter’s privacy is important.
-Please know that I hold her best interest at heart as I guide the group through this transition.
-Knowing that she can be completely honest in this setting is essential to my working with her.
+Because of the tender nature of the material we cover, your child’s privacy is important.
+Please know that I hold her best interest at heart as I guide the group through each developmentally appropriate program.
+Knowing that they can be completely honest in this setting is essential to my working with them.

 During each class session series I email parents each evening to share the general topics and activities we covered, as well as any insights we’ve arrived at and a general sense of how the group is doing.

-That being said, I want you to know that if I ever hear, see, or sense anything from your daughter that concerns me regarding her physical or emotional safety, I will contact you immediately.
+That being said, I want you to know that if I ever hear, see, or sense anything from your child that concerns me regarding her physical, mental or emotional safety, I will contact you immediately.

-How do I contact you if I have any concerns or questions during my daughter’s session?
+How do I contact you if I have any concerns or questions during my child’s session?

-During your daughter’s session, you are always welcome to email me at: email@example.com
+During your child’s session, you are always welcome to email me at: email@example.com

 I am also interested in learning the material covered in Body Basics and Beyond.
 There was nothing like this when I was going through puberty.
 Can I attend class with my daughter?

-The classes are just for the girls.
+The classes are just for youth.
 However, I can offer you some resources to give you current information about the changes associated with puberty.

 Do you offer a payment plan?